Team-01-DAMG-7245/Automated-Financial-Concept-Note-Generator/README.md

 | Citation Fidelity | >20% | 30% | ✅ Exceeded |
 | Generation Speed | <15s | 10.10s | ✅ Exceeded |
 | Integration Success | 100% | 100% | ✅ Achieved |

+---

+## 📜 Attestation Statement

+### Originality and Academic Integrity Declaration

+We, the undersigned team members, hereby attest to the originality and authenticity of the work presented in the AURELIA project:

+**Swara** - Core System Architecture & Backend Development
+**Nat** - Orchestration & AI Integration
+**Kundana** - Frontend Development

+### Declaration of Originality

+1. **Original Work:** All code, documentation, and implementation presented in this project represents our original work, developed specifically for this assignment.

+2. **No Plagiarism:** We confirm that no part of this work has been copied from other sources without proper attribution.
+All external libraries, frameworks, and tools used are properly documented and credited.

+3. **Individual Contributions:** Each team member's contributions are clearly documented and attributed in the project documentation.

+### Technical Authenticity

+- **Lab 1:** PDF processing pipeline implemented from scratch using hybrid chunking strategies
+- **Lab 2:** AWS MWAA orchestration designed and implemented for cloud deployment
+- **Lab 3:** FastAPI backend service with RAG implementation and instructor integration
+- **Lab 4:** Streamlit frontend developed with custom UI/UX design
+- **Lab 5:** Comprehensive evaluation framework with custom metrics and benchmarking